geoblink/design-system/src/elements/GeoTable/GeoTable.body.examples.md

 - `index`: the row number of the item being rendered.
 Note that this index is relative to the beginning of currently displayed page, not the absolute position of the item in `sourceData`.
-- `cssModifier`: the CSS Modifier applied to the table.

 ```vue live
 <template>